Auricular fibrillation; AFib; A-fib; Afib; Supraventricular arrhythmia; AF; AFL

 Tests to find heart disease may include:

-Cardioversion treatment is used to get the heart back into a normal rhythm right away.
+Cardioversion treatment may be used to get the heart back into a normal rhythm right away.
 There are two options for treatment:

 These treatments may be done as emergency methods, or planned ahead of time.